abbass2/pyqstrat/README.rst

 ------------
 I would strongly recommend installing anaconda and creating an anaconda environment.
 See installation instructions at https://docs.anaconda.com/anaconda/install/

 pyqstrat relies on numpy, scipy, matplotlib and pandas which in turn use Fortran and C code that needs to be compiled.
-It uses boost C++ libaries.
-It uses HDF5 data format as its market data file format.

 ::

-   conda install --channel conda-forge boost-cpp hdf5 libzip
+   conda install --channel conda-forge libzip

    pip install pyqstrat